 - Damp rooms or those exposed to higher humidity and heat often suffer most.

 Moth larvae feed on animal-derived products and fibres made from a protein called keratin.
 Animal hair, fur, wool and feathers are all made from keratin.

 In nature, the larvae develop in bird nests, on animal carcasses.

-We often notice that carpets get stained by various means in bathrooms, toilets, and the corners of rooms where pets like cats and dogs may have previously defecated or urinated.
+We often notice damage on carpets stained by various means in bathrooms and toilets.
+Also, the corners of rooms where pets like cats and dogs may have previously defecated or urinated.

 Fabrics Eaten By Clothes Moth Larvae